tomlm/iciclecreek.bot/source/Libraries/Lucy.net/readme.md

 Lucy focuses on **capturing your knowledge** by focusing on **token patterns**.

-This is a natural way of building a model, because it allows you to focus on the fragments of information you understand in way that is instantly testable and naturally builds up to more complex entities.
+Token patterns are a natural way of building a model, because it allows you to focus on the fragments of information you understand in way that is instantly testable and naturally builds up to more complex entities.

 # Key tenants